rxweb/rxweb.io/docs/how-to/errorMessageStrategy.md

 Whenever the `RxFormGroup` property `submitted` is true then the invalid FormControl error messages will be bind.

 # ErrorBindingStrategy.OnDirty
 Once the FormControl is dirty, after that invalid FormControl error messages will be bind accordingly.
-The FormControl should be marked as touched using `markAsDirty()`
+The FormControl should be marked as dirty using `markAsDirty()`

 # ErrorBindingStrategy.OnTouched
 Once the FormControl is touched, after that invalid FormControl error messages will be bind when we set accordingly, The FormControl should be marked as touched using `markAsTouched()`